 This reveal-all post offers both a first-hand account and an exclusive, behind-the-scenes glimpse into the day of a historical house interpreter at the Genesee Country Village.
 Delve into the day-to-day responsibilities and public interactions that make the role so rewarding.

 Whether you're visiting a living history museum for the first time, or the hundredth, this guide to museum etiquette is intended to answer common questions and provide ways to make the most of any visit!

-Disclaimer: The opinions expressed in the "Historical Interpretation How Tos" series are solely those of the authors and those proving comments, respectively, alone.
-All views are based on personal experience, from observation and interpretation practice, not employers, for the purposes of respectful conversation and impression enrichment.
-Discussion is widely encouraged.
+Disclaimer: The opinions expressed in the "Historical Interpretation How Tos" series are solely those of the author and contributors themselves, not of employer or institution, for the purpose of respectful conversation, enrichment, and education only.
+Discussion is actively encouraged.